 - Form 379: Wallace Tri-Adjustable Crane Safety Instructions Sheets

 - Form 504: Safe Usage Instructions and Inspection Checklist

 - Missing Tri-Adjustable Tags or Labels?
 Download reference materials to see if all original equipment labels are still there

 Crane Inspection Instructions

-The following list contains PDF packets to help you inspect, assemble, and operate Wallace Cranes.
+The following list contains PDF packets to help you inspect, assemble, and safely operate Wallace Cranes.